 Class of 2013

-Laura solidified her interest in international affairs as a Peace Corps Volunteer in Tanzania, where she served in the environmental education program from 2008 to 2010.
-During her service, she taught life skills to schoolchildren, arranged HIV/AIDS education and testing and worked with community groups to create agriculture-based income-generating projects.
+Laura solidified her interest in international affairs as a Peace Corps Volunteer in the Southern Highlands of Tanzania, where she worked with community-based organizations to improve the economic and nutrition status of community members through agricultural development projects.
 Other prior work experiences include the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs, Service Nation, and the American Horticultural Society.
-She is originally from Florida and is proficient in Kiswahili.
+She is originally from Florida and is fluent in Kiswahili.